Task Force Meetings

 About the Eliot Parking Task Force

 The Eliot Neighborhood Association asked the Portland Bureau of Transportation (PBOT) to study parking in Eliot.
 That study kicks off with a community survey and the convening of a Parking Task Force.
 Our goal: come up with solutions to manage on-street parking better.
 PBOT needs local experts to help determine the best way forward, including a possible parking permit program for Eliot.
-Whether you're an Eliot resident, employee, frequent visitor, or business owner or manager, we want your input.
-Apply to join our Task Force by Sept.
-25, 2022.
-Details below.

-Who are we seeking?
+Who we looked for?

-PBOT is looking for diverse perspectives, interests, and lived experience with parking and transportation in Eliot such as residents, employees, regular visitors to the Eliot neighborhood, property and business owners, as well as those who fit the descriptions below.
+PBOT looked for diverse perspectives, interests, and lived experience with parking and transportation in Eliot such as residents, employees, regular visitors to the Eliot neighborhood, property and business owners, as well as those who fit the descriptions below.
 It is critical to the success of the project that we hear from everyone directly affected:

 - Long-term residents who drive and own vehicles